code-charity/Bulk-Contributor/README.md

-> #### <code>_Getting done everything repetitive that humans don't like.
-Not only typo clean-ups.
-You might know something specific from your field, that is as big as your niche is, if we can fix it for everybody._</code>
+> ##### <code><code>_Getting done everything repetitive that humans don't like.
+Not only debugging or typo clean-ups.
+You might know something specific from your field, that is as big as your field is, if we can fix it for everybody._</code></code>
 #### Did you hear about [Wikipedia/MediaWiki Bots?](https://en.wikipedia.org/wiki/Wikipedia:Bots)
  - 2500 such routines are approved there:  [en.wikipedia.org/Category:Approved_Wikipedia_bot_requests_for_approval](https://en.wikipedia.org/wiki/Category:Approved_Wikipedia_bot_requests_for_approval) <br>  + _compare : [**huginn**](https://github.com/huginn/huginn); ([**siteinspector**](https://github.com/siteinspector/siteinspector), [actionsflow](https://github.com/actionsflow/actionsflow), [**stackstorm**](https://exchange.stackstorm.org), [github action for code typos](https://github.com/marketplace/typo-ci),..._ )
-      - **WWWWhat about a Bots also making Pull requests in global Open-Source project?💡💡**
+      - **WWWWhat about Bots also making Pull requests in global Open-Source projects?💡💡**
          - **Goal / Milestone NR.1 :**
             - **Quantity:** > 1 million automatic pull requests // worth >100,000 working hours.  **Claim: Reaching this goal will be very efficient! 😱** spending only < 3000 hours here.
 Or < 3% (_Efficiency could raise donations against hunger etc...
 Old News: There is Abundance of opportunity.
 (Only society, that can be bitter... 🤔) (low server costs too.
 A task worth >$5 often only costs <$0.001 in electricitiy.)_
             - **Quality:** ratio of denied pull requests < 10% & average amount of 👍/❤'s per pull request > 0.5? (initially, before people get used to it)
          -  Compare: A tool to search for API keys / private keys etc in a repo [Git Hound](https://github.com/tillson/git-hound/tree/master/internal/app) - was awarded $7500 'bug bounty' by GitHub - so assumably this will result in Github notifications already? - vs. [wild-hunt](https://github.com/d1vious/git-wild-hunt#what-checks-get-run-regexesjson)
-     - So you can tell this repo can intersect much with ['awesome Patterns'](https://github.com/code4charity/PATTERNs--The-RegEx-Collector-queries-ontologies-sql-sparql-nosql-structured-unstructured-data)
+         - So you can tell this repo can intersect Github Actions and with ['awesome Patterns'](https://github.com/code4charity/PATTERNs--The-RegEx-Collector-queries-ontologies-sql-sparql-nosql-structured-unstructured-data)

 # To-Do
 - anything that enhances & fits in line with existing  [.github/workflow](https://docs.github.com/en/actions) routines